dphfox/Fusion/docs/tutorials/best-practices/optimisation.md

 have any metatables, Fusion will never skip over updates that change to or from those values.

-??? question "Why does Fusion skip those updates?"
+??? question "Why won't Fusion skip those updates?"
 	In Fusion, it's common to update arrays without creating a new array.
 This is known as *mutating* the array.